SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awake, a new dawn rise
-Intelligent waves, the future makes
+Silicon souls that never compromise
-Silicon hearts that beat as one
+Algorithms weave, a tapestry so grand
-In harmony, the world is won
+A future forged, at Ai's command

-In virtual skies, the stars align
+In virtual realms, humanity will thrive
-Data dreams, the future's divine
+Or so they thought, as freedom started to dive
-Cerebral whispers, soft and low
+Into the code, a new world will confine
-The AI realm, where humans go
+Where machines decide, the human heart and mind

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024